congenial-acorn/gold-detector/README.md

 ## STATUS
 The bot is currently not functioning.
-This will be resolved as soon as possible.
-Last updated: 10/8, 2:57 PM UTC
+A fix has been implemented and will soon be deployed.
+Last updated: 10/10, 6:07 PM UTC
 # Gold Detector Discord Bot
 Bot invite link (also please read Bot Setup section): https://discord.com/oauth2/authorize?client_id=1415805825364267151